briandgomez/Study/Security+/Security Operations.md

 # Email Security
 - <u>Mail gateway</u>: verifies if an email was sent from a valid source.
-If not it will send it to Spam
+If it wasn't, it will be directed to Spam

-- <u>Sender Policy Framework (SPF)</u>: which email servers are authorized to send mail on our behalf
+- <u>Sender Policy Framework (SPF)</u>: email authentication method that verifies that a mail server is authorized to send emails from a specific domain

-- <u>Domain Keys Identified Mail (DKIM)</u>: a mail server digitally signs all outgoing mail
+- <u>Domain Keys Identified Mail (DKIM)</u>: uses digital signatures to verify sender's identity and ensure email integrity
     - Validated by receiving mail servers

-- <u>Domain based Message Authentication Reporting and conformance (DMARC)</u>: an extension of DKIM and SPF to better help against fake emails
+- <u>Domain-based Message Authentication Reporting & Conformance (DMARC)</u>: tells mail servers what to do when DKIM or SPF fail, whether to mark failing emails as "spam", deliver it anyway or drop it altogether

 # Monitoring Data
-<u>File Integrity Monitoring (FIM)</u>: process that tracks and analyzes changes to files, directories and system configurations
+<u>File Integrity Monitoring (FIM)</u>: monitor and detect changes to files and directories on systems.
+They generate alerts or notifications when unauthorized changes occur
     - Windows = System File Checker (SFC)
     - Linux = Tripwire